 Off in the distance came the faint drone of a large propeller-driven aircraft.
 The sound got steadily louder, when suddenly a curtain of red fire erupted from the sky and rained down on the rice paddies in front of us.
 Puff!
-Puff, the Magic Dragon!
+Puff The Magic Dragon plane was predecessor to the Lockheed AC-130.
 When Puff unleashed that first six-second burst every man knew instantly what it was.
 The sound was indescribable, a deep guttural roar that anyone who has ever heard and lived, will always remember.

 The mighty dragon Puff evolved from very humble beginnings.
 The predecessor of the first fixed-wing gunship used in Southeast Asia was the WWII twin-engined C-47 (DC-3) “Gooney Bird,” which was first brought to Vietnam as a transport and cargo ship in November 1961.
 Shortly after their arrival, many C-47s were outfitted as “flare ships” and designated FC-47 (“F” for flare) to drop huge parachute flares over enemy positions during night attacks.
 In November 1963, FC-47s flung more than seven thousand flares over enemy positions.